Dem-Doo/Dem-Doo/README.md

 Data Analytics Student | Excel | SQL | Power BI

-Welcome to mg GitHub Profile!
+Welcome to my GitHub Profile!
-I use this space to share my data projects, reports and dashboards.
+I use this space to share my data projects, reports, and dashboards.

 My interests:
 - Data cleaning and visualization